Taylor Wang: Spaceflight

-Wang flew on STS-51-B Challenger (April 29-May 6, 1985).
+Wang flew on STS-51-B Challenger (April 29 – May 6, 1985).
 STS-51B/Spacelab-3 was launched from Kennedy Space Center, Florida, and returned to land at Edwards Air Force Base, California.
 It was the first operational Spacelab mission.
 The seven-man crew aboard Challenger conducted investigations in crystal growth, drop dynamics leading to containerless material processing, atmospheric trace gas spectroscopy, solar and planetary atmospheric simulation, cosmic rays, laboratory animals and human medical monitoring.

-The launch was flawless; all systems were "go", except for Dr. Wang's experiment.
-His experimental apparatus developed a malfunction.
-The possibility of going home empty handed saddened him.
-As the first person of Chinese descent to go into Space, the Chinese American community had taken a keen interest in his mission.
+Wang was the principal designer of an experiment called the Drop Dynamics Module, which aimed to uncover the fundamental physical behavior of liquid drops in microgravity.
+Despite his extensive preparation, the experiment malfunctioned upon activation.
+Wang, feeling immense pressure and aware of the high expectations from the Chinese community, became deeply despondent.
+When Wang's experiment failed, he desperately negotiated with NASA flight controllers for a chance to repair it, even threatening not to return if not allowed to fix the instrument, telling NASA flight controllers "Hey, if you guys don't give me a chance to repair my instrument, I'm not going back."
+Wang received permission to attempt a fix and was successful in repairing the experiment, though his remark caused concern for the safety of the crew and the mission.

+The incident was covered in an Ars Technica article on 22 January 2024.
+There, John Fabian, mission specialist on STS-51-G, the very next shuttle flight after 51-B, was cited to explain why a lock was recently installed on the door of the side hatch: "It was installed when we got into orbit so that the door could not be opened from the inside and commit hara-kiri, kill the whole crew.
+That was not because of anybody we had on our flight but because of a concern about someone who had flown before 51-G."

 At mission conclusion, Wang traveled over 2.9 million miles in 110 Earth orbits, and logged over 168 hours in space.
 While it was a successful mission, STS-51B mission commander Overmyer discovered while serving on the Challenger disaster investigation team that 51-B had had a similar problem with its O-rings during the launch.
-Morton Thiokol engineers told STS-51B crew, Don Lind that "you all came within three-tenths of one second of dying".
+Morton Thiokol engineers told Wang's crewmate Don Lind that "you came within three-tenths of one second of dying".